Sunday, April 7, 2024

 Epilogue

 After I published this post, I found another journal that detailed a scary incident with a client.
 "Ann" had developed a serious obsession with me, following me around, continually approaching me, and leaving love notes at the office.
-One night, she followed me in a car while I was working the ewbuilt RV medical van.
+One night, she followed me in a car while I was working the RV medical van.
 She wouldn't leave me alone.
 She was drunk, unpredictable and unstable.
 My streetworker teammate tried also, but she was relentless.

 Since I was driving, I made a decision to send the volunteers home and took the van back to the North End garage, which entailed backing into a parking space.
 She pulled her car in so I couldn't park it.
 Fortunately, a colleague showed up and tried to talk her down.
 Got her to leave (not before she crashed into a piling) and I left for home, wracked.
 The conclusion from the leadership- it was my fault for losing control of the situation and I shouldn't have brought the van in early.